What Does Contingent Mean in Real Estate?

 2. Appraisal Contingency

 Of course, when it comes to the value of a property and the purchase price, homebuyers should also want to verify the home value.
 No one wants to spend more than they need to on anything, much less an investment as big as a home.
+If you're the seller, learn more about how to prepare for a home appraisal.

 With an appraisal contingency, the buyer is stating that they won’t pay more than the amount the appraiser values the home at.
 So, if the appraisal comes in lower than the contract price, the buyer has an opportunity to re-negotiate the price or terminate the contract.